 - 15.18 Conflicting languages.
 This Agreement is made in the Indonesian and the English language.
 Both versions are equally authentic.
 In the event of any inconsistency or different interpretation between the Indonesian version and the English version, the parties agree to amend the Indonesian version to make the relevant part of the Indonesian version consistent with the relevant part of the English version.

-EMEA – All regions
+Europe, Middle East and Africa – All regions

 - Section 2.2(d) (Payment information) is replaced as follows: